JamRaid36/Live-Dev-Project-2/README.md

-# Live Project #2
+# Prosper I.T.
+Consulting #2
 ## Introduction
-I recently did my second live project with the Tech Academy for the Software Developer Bootcamp.
-I was given the opportunity to do a two week sprint with a team of instructors and peers.
+I recently did my second live intenship with Prosper I.T.
+Consulting.
+I was given the opportunity to do a two week sprint with a team of seasoned Devs and peers.
 This project was built using the ASP .NET MVC and Entity Framework.
 This was my second opportunity to work with a tech team in a profesional environment and I really enjoyed the experience.
-I was able to complete both [front end stories](#front-end-stories) and [back end stories](#back-end-stories) utilizing C# razor syntax, HTML, CSS, Javascript, JQUERY, AJAX and BOOTSTRAP as well as gaining experience in some valuable project management [skills](#other-skills-learned) that I'm sure will come in handy in the future.
+I was able to complete both [front end stories](#front-end-stories) and [back end stories](#back-end-stories) utilizing C# razor syntax, HTML, CSS, Javascript, JQUERY, AJAX and BOOTSTRAP as well as garnering [other skills](#other-skills-learned) in the area of team dynamics and good communication for a successful Dev team.
 Below are a few of the stories I completed during this project.

 ## Front End Stories
   - [Style CRUD Create and Edit Pages](#style-crud-create-and-edit-pages)